 If you are a low-income person, Legal Aid Ontario (LAO) may be able to provide you with legal assistance.
 Usually this means that you have little or no money left after paying for basic things like food and housing.

-Certificates are one of a range of services that Legal Aid Ontario provides for its clients.
-These services include free legal information and advice, support from courthouse lawyers who are there to explain what you need to do and help you when you have to appear, and help for criminal or family matters.
+Certificates are just one of a variety of services that LAO provides to people.
+These other services include free legal information and advice, support from courthouse lawyers who are there to explain what you need to do and help you when you have to appear, and help for criminal or family matters.

 Legal Aid Ontario issues legal aid certificates to people who are both financially and legally eligible.
 In other words, this means that LAO will consider both your case and your finances, not just one or the other.

 You can apply directly to LAO to have your legal fees covered through LAO.
 You can call Legal Aid Ontario directly at 1-800-668-8258.
 We are not involved in that process.

 KPA represents legal aid clients in family law and criminal defence only.

 In family law cases, KPA does not represent clients who have been granted less than 24 hours of billable services in their LAO certificate.
 Therefore, in order to be represented by one of our lawyers for a family law case, LAO must authorize at least 24 hours of our lawyers’ time in your certificate.